WQJJ-LP: History

 On December 25, 2012, the station changed frequencies from its original 97.7 MHz to 100.1 MHz.
 Due to severe interference received from a new Birmingham FM translator, also authorized to operate on 100.1 MHz., the station relocated again effective February 29, 2016 to 101.9 MHz for a greatly improved and interference free signal.

+WQJJ-LP is now known as "101.9 Fox-FM" and airs an Adult Contemporary/Oldies music format, the first in America to be trademarked as "Classic American Top-40".